Callum McFadzean: Sunderland

 On 21 October 2020, McFadzean joined League One side Sunderland on a one-year deal.
 McFadzean made his debut in the FA Cup against Mansfield Town on 7 November 2020.
 He scored his first goal for Sunderland on 10 November 2020 in an EFL Trophy group game against Fleetwood Town.
 On 25 May 2021 it was announced that he would leave Sunderland at the end of the season, following the expiry of his contract.

 Crewe Alexandra

 On 30 July 2021, he was announced as manager David Artell's fifth summer signing at League One rivals Crewe Alexandra, signing a one-year contract.
 He made his Crewe debut in a League Cup first round tie at Hartlepool United on 10 August 2021, but made just four further appearances before leaving the club by mutual consent in January 2022.

 Wrexham

-On 27 January 2022, McFadzean signed for National League club Wrexham on a two-and-a-half year deal.
+On 27 January 2022, McFadzean signed for National League club Wrexham on a two-and-a-half-year deal.
+On 3 May 2024, the club announced he would be released in the summer when his contract expired.

+Radcliffe

+On 4 June 2025, following twelve months without a club, McFadzean joined National League North side Radcliffe on a one-year deal.